mity/acutest/README.md

 ## License

-CUTest is covered with MIT license, see the beginning of `cutest.h` file for its full text.
+CUTest is covered with MIT license, see the file `LICENSE.md` or beginning of `cutest.h` for its full text.

 ## More Information